 Table D2.
-Uniformity Criteria for Outdoor Air Temperature and Humidity Distribution Uniformity Criterion Purpose Maximum Variation, °F Deviation from the mean air dry-bulb temperature to the air dry-bulb temperature at any individual temperature measurement station Uniform dry-bulb temperature distribution ± 2.00 measu ence between dry-bulb temperature red with air sampler tree thermopile ith aspirating psychrometer Uniform dry bulb temperature distribution ± 1.50 Deviation of calculated local air sampler wet-bulb temperatures and the mean wet- bulb temperature Uniform humidity distribution ± 1.00 Deviation from the mean wet-bulb temperature and the individual temperature measurement stations Uniform humidity distribution ± 1.00 Notes: 1.
-2. The uniformity requirements apply to test period averages for each parameter rather than instantaneous measurements.
-Each measurement station represents a single Aspirating Psychrometer.
-The mean temperature is the mean of temperatures measured from all measurement stations.
-Applies when multiple air samplers are connected to a single psychrometer or conduit dry-bulb temperature sensor.
-If the average of the thermopile measurements differs from the psychrometer or conduit dry-bulb temperature sensor measurement by more than 0.5°F, use air-sampler exit dry-bulb temperature sensors.
-For this case, the uniformity requirement is based on comparison of each of the air-sampler exit measurements with the average of these measurements.
+Uniformity Criteria for Outdoor Air Temperature and Humidity Distribution Uniformity Criterion 1 Purpose Maximum Variation, °F Deviation from the mean air dry-bulb temperature to the air dry-bulb temperature at any individual temperature measurement station 1 Uniform dry-bulb temperature distribution ± 2.00 measu rence between dry-bulb temperature ared with air sampler tree thermopile ith aspirating psychrometer 2 Uniform dry bulb temperature distribution ± 1.50 Deviation of calculated local air sampler wet-bulb temperatures and the mean wet- bulb temperature 3 Uniform humidity distribution ± 1.00 Deviation from the mean wet-bulb temperature and the individual temperature measurement stations 3 Uniform humidity distribution ± 1.00 Notes 1.
+2. The uniformity requirements apply to instantaneous measurements.
+Each representation of the system of the to test period averages for each parame neasurement station represents a single re is the mean of temperatures measure are connected to a single psychrometer of the thermopile measurements differs sor measurement by more than 0.5°F, this case, the uniformity requirement is ments with the average of these measurements e Aspirating d from all r or conduit dry-bulb from the psychrometer use air-sampler exit based on comparison of rements.
 3. The wet-bulb temperature measurement is only required for outdoor entering air for air-cooled equipment that uses condensate obtained from the evaporator to enhance condenser cooling, and heat pump units operating in the heating mode.